PolyPasswordHasher/PolyPasswordHasher-C/README.md

 accounts, store it, reload it and unlock it.

-In order to explain some of the features of libpolypasswordhasher we will add both, threshold and thresholdless accounts.
-The  library supports thresholdless accounts, which are, in essence, user accounts that cannot unlock the store (imagine normal users vs super users).
+In order to explain some of the features of libpolypasswordhasher we will add both, threshold and shielded accounts.
+The  library supports shielded accounts, which are, in essence, user accounts that cannot unlock the store (imagine normal users vs super users).

 We will also configure the context for two partial bytes.
 Partial bytes aid